cqr-cryeye-forks/Bughound/README.md

 Bughound has its own Elasticsearch and Kibana Docker image that is preconfigured with dashboards to give you a strong visualization for the findings.

+Also you can use docker compose file for running Elasticsearch and Kibana in Your machine without Dockerising this tool

 You can detect various types of vulnerabilities such as:
 * Command Injection.
 * XXE.